 Web scraping has a long history that dates back to the early days of the internet.
 As websites began to emerge, programmers quickly realized the potential of extracting data from web pages.
 In the early days, web scraping was done manually, with programmers copying and pasting data into spreadsheets.

 However, as the internet grew and websites became more complex, automated web scraping tools were developed.
 These tools allowed programmers to write scripts that could automatically extract data from websites, saving valuable time and effort.
+One such tool is Sheets Genie, where you can harness the power of web scraping to effortlessly retrieve data directly from websites into spreadsheets.
 Today, web scraping is a widely used technique for data mining and analysis, with many businesses relying on it for market research, lead generation, and other data-driven purposes.

 While web scraping can be a powerful tool for gathering information, it’s important to use it responsibly and legally.
 Some websites have terms of service that prohibit web scraping and using a scraper in a way that violates these terms can get you into legal trouble.
 Additionally, web scraping can put a strain on website servers if done too frequently, so it’s important to be mindful of how often you scrape a website.

 An API, or Application Programming Interface, is a set of protocols that allows different software applications to communicate with each other.
 APIs are like a bridge that connects different programs, making it possible for them to share information and functionality.

 APIs can be used to access data from other programs, such as social media platforms or weather services — a weather app might use an API to access the latest weather information from a weather service.
 APIs can also be used to perform specific functions, such as sending a message or processing a payment.